Kularts, Inc.

-Kularts (Kulintang Arts Inc.) is a San Francisco, California,-based non-profit organization founded in 1985.
+Kularts (Kulintang Arts Inc.) is a San Francisco, California, based non-profit organization founded in 1985.
 It presents contemporary and tribal Filipino arts.
-Its mission is to expand the understanding of American Filipino culture, through sponsoring productions and presentations in the United States.
+Its mission is to expand the understanding of American Filipino culture, by sponsoring productions and presentations in the United States.
 Through its programs of performances, visual arts, community dialogues, and festivals, the organization hopes to advance the spirit and integrity of ancestral Filipino art and cultures.

 History

 In 1985, musician Robert L. Henry, dancer Marcella Pabros, and choreographer/director Alleluia Panis founded Kulintang Arts, Inc., now known as Kularts.
 They chose "kulintang" in honor of the ancient music tradition of Mindanao, Philippines.
 Its first office and rehearsal space was in the South of Market Cultural Center in San Francisco.